cellvia/foldify/README.md

 ## Usage

 There are two steps to usage.
 First you must *initialize the hash*, by running curryFolder upon a directory name, an object, or an array of these.
 The provided object is useful in itself, but you can then *evaluate the hash* with provided arguments, or just curry them in.
-These steps take slightly different options, but both allow whitelisting/blacklisting of filenames/properties to evaluate.
+These steps take slightly different options, but both allow whitelisting/blacklisting of filenames/properties.

 ## Initializing the hash

-When the hash is initialized the result is an object literal with property names taken from the individual filenames, and content taken from the respective files.
+When the hash is initialized the result is a function object with properties whose content is taken from the respective files and names are taken from the filenames.

-.js and .json files are require() into the hash, while all other files are fs.readFileSync().
+Note: `.js` and `.json` files are `require()`'d into the hash, while all other files are `fs.readFileSync()`'d.

 Will return something like:
 ```javascript